andreytreyt/team-culture-map/example/README.md

 - Always
 ```

-5. Good communication is complex, nuanced, and layered.
+5. Good communication is complex, nuanced and layered.
 Messages are conveyed and understood between the lines.
 The meaning is often implied but not explicitly stated.
 ```
 Choose the option
 - Never